happypandax/happypandax/README.md

 # Happypanda
-A cross platform manga/doujinshi manager with tagging support.
+A cross platform manga/doujinshi manager with namespace & tag support.

 Development is done in alpha branch